OXID-eSales/vat-tbe-services-documentation/configuration.rst

    .. note::

-      The determination method geolocation is not implemented.
+      The :code:`geo_location` determination method is not implemented.

-      .. todo: #SB/#HR: Can we disable Geolocation so it doesn't appear in the field by default? -- comes away or --> 0

 #.
 Save your settings.